Top 10 Features to Reap the Real Benefits of a Live Video Streaming Service

 Support and Documentation

-Every platform, no matter how indomitable it is, can have problems.
+Every platform, no matter how robust it is, can have problems.
 Check for 24/7 technical support, extensive knowledge bases and tutorials as well as user communities.
 This creates a minor hiccup that can be survived into an epic disaster as you now try to find help when or if things go down.

 Record & VOD (Video On Demand)